Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-The general structure of CV and CA proposals has been classified for a ball-shaped subregion $\mathcal{B}$ in arbitrary dimensions, giving a leading UV divergence similar to the full system \cite{Carmi:2016wjl}.
-That is, $\mathcal{C}_{\rm sub} \propto c_d \mathcal{V}(\mathcal{B})/\delta^{d-1},$ where $c_d$ carries information on various ambiguities and the dimensionality of the system, while $\mathcal{V}(\mathcal{B})$ is the volume of the ball.
+The general structure of the CV and CA proposals has been classified for a ball-shaped subregion $\mathcal{B}$ in arbitrary dimensions, giving a leading UV divergence similar to the full system \cite{Carmi:2016wjl}.
+That is, $\mathcal{C}_{\rm sub} \propto k_d C_T \mathcal{V}(\mathcal{B})/\delta^{d-1},$ where $k_d$, the same constant as in eq.~\eqref{eq:hologvaccompres}, carries information on various ambiguities and the dimensionality of the system, $C_T$ is the central charge, and $\mathcal{V}(\mathcal{B})$ is the volume of the ball.
 In general, the subregion complexity proposals have been shown to be superadditive in a pure state;\footnote{Consider any holographic complexity conjecture $\mathcal{C}(\Sigma)$ defined on a spacetime region anchored to a boundary Cauchy slice $\Sigma$.
-Let us split the Cauchy slice $\Sigma$ into a subregion $\mathcal{A}$ and its complementary $\bar{\mathcal{A}}$.
+Let us split the Cauchy slice $\Sigma$ into a subregion $\mathcal{A}$ and its complement $\bar{\mathcal{A}}$.
 Denote with $\mathcal{C}(\mathcal{A})$ and $\mathcal{C}(\bar{\mathcal{A}})$ the corresponding subregion complexities, we say that holographic complexity is superadditive if